Paweł Kowal: Political career

 From 2002 to 2005, Kowal was the chairman of the Ochota district council in Warsaw.
-In the 2005 parliamentary elections, Kowal was elected to the Sejm from the okreg (electoral district) of Chrzanow as a member of Prawo i Sprawiedliwość (PiS) (Law and Justice), where he served as chairman of the Committee on Culture and Media and as Vice-President of PiS in the Sejm.
+In the 2005 parliamentary elections, Kowal was elected to the Sejm from the okreg (electoral district) of Chrzanow as a member of Prawo i Sprawiedliwość (PiS) (Law and Justice), where he served as chairman of the Committee on Culture and Media and as vice-president of PiS in the Sejm.
 Between 20 July 2006 and 22 November 2007, Kowal served as Secretary of State in the Polish Ministry of Foreign Affairs in President Jaroslaw Kaczynski's cabinet.
-Pawel Kowal was re-elected in the 2007 Sejm elections, and served again as Vice-President of PiS in the Sejm, as well as vice-president of the Foreign Affairs Committee.
+Pawel Kowal was re-elected in the 2007 Sejm elections, and served again as vice-president of PiS in the Sejm, as well as vice-president of the Foreign Affairs Committee.

 Pawel Kowal was elected in 2009 to European Parliament from the Kraków electoral district.
-Once in Parliament, Mr. Kowal joined the Group of European Conservatives and Reformists (ECR), serving as Chairman of the parliamentary delegation to Ukraine.
+Once in Parliament, Mr. Kowal joined the Group of European Conservatives and Reformists (ECR), serving as chairman of the parliamentary delegation to Ukraine.

-Pawel Kowal left Law and Justice on November 22, 2010 to become a co-founder of Polska Jest Najważniejsza (PJN) (Poland Comes First).
-On June 4, 2011, he was elected the President of the party.
+Pawel Kowal left Law and Justice on 22 November 2010 to become a co-founder of Polska Jest Najważniejsza (PJN) (Poland Comes First).
+On 4 June 2011 he was elected the President of the party.
 On September 7 of the same year, he was appointed to the National Security Council.
 In December 2013 members of PJN decided to join the newly formed Poland Together party, where Paweł Kowal became the head of the party's National Committee.
 In October 2019, he successfully ran in the parliamentary elections with the Civic Coalition from the Cracow region.
+He was re-elected in October 2023 and now serves as the chairman of the Foreign Affairs Committee.

+Since April 2024 he is a Chairman of the Council for Cooperation with Ukraine, government agency created by Prime Minister Donald Tusk to manage collaboration between government entities and the private sector on rebuilding Ukraine after conclusion of the Russian invasion of Ukraine.

 Professional career

-Kowal was the chairman of the Rzeszow Youth Council.
+Kowal was the chairman of the Rzeszów Youth Council.
 Between 1996 and 1998, he served as the president of the Jagiellonian club while working in the Miroslaw Dzielski Center in Kraków.
 From 1997 to 2005 he worked in the Center for Political Thought, where he managed the Polish State program for Poles in the East.
 Kowal is a member of Association "Polish Community," a Polish Senate-sponsored organization dedicated to building ties between Poland and Polonia, and is also an associate member of the World Association of the Home Army.
-Kowal has worked with the Jan Nowak-Jeziorański program of the College of Eastern Europe (Kolegium Europy Wschodniej) in Wroclaw since 2007.
+Kowal has worked with the Jan Nowak-Jeziorański program of the College of Eastern Europe (Kolegium Europy Wschodniej) in Wrocław since 2007.
 He has also sat on the board of the Institute of Public Affairs, a Polish think tank.
 In 2008, he became an honorary member of the Volunteer Fire Department in Chocznia, Poland.